Interpret the environment in your spaces and take action before mold sets in.

 Be good to your future self and team by visually documenting mold with the Conserv observations feature - How to create an observation

-Here's an example of a space that likely has active mold - it would be very difficult to eyeball this from the chart.
-The mold risk score quantifies our risk at a glance.
+Here's an example of a space that likely has active mold - it would be very difficult to see this from the chart.
+The mold risk score quantifies the risk at a glance.

 What's next?